Good news about a new natural flea treatment

 A high concentration of any product is more likely to cause local skin irritation and their toxicity is also higher.
 For example, conventional flea products are designed to remain deadly to fleas for a month.
 These products are highly toxic, based on the environmental agency reports and can cause seizures and, in some cases, death.
 I have witnessed a dog seizing after a spot-on administration and I always try to avoid them.

 A higher concentration of non-toxic natural essential oils is safer than synthetic flea control, but there is one drawback.
 Their smell is strong and dogs usually hate them.

 Naturally, these products would be ideal because they are not administered orally and are usually washed off.

-While flea bath products are the least toxic form, most of them only kill the adult fleas, until now.
+While flea bath products are the least toxic form, most of them only kill the adult fleas.

-FleaHex®, our NEW all-natural flea control product is a formula that has all the important parameters:
+FleaHex®, our all-natural flea control product is a formula that has all the important parameters: